muses-code-js/express-workshop-2/troubleshooting.markdown

     at onstat (/home/dmison/NodeGirls/test/express-workshop-2/node_modules/send/index.js:730:10)
     at FSReqWrap.oncomplete (fs.js:123:15)
 ```
-You have express-formidable before express.static
+You are probably trying to use `express-formidable` before `express.static` in step7.
+Make sure you have them in the correct order.